Anne-Lii/Anne-Lii/README.md

 I am actively looking for opportunities as a **junior backend developer**.

 ## About Me
-I'm a fullstack developer with a strong focus on backend development, databases, and APIs.
+I am a fullstack developer with a strong passion for backend development.
 Graduated with a Higher Education Diploma in Computer Science with a specialization in Web Development at Mid Sweden University.

+I worked 9 years as a Quality Control Specialist in the health industry, where I gained deep experience in GMP, traceability, documentation, safety, and quality assurance.
+This background has shaped my attention to details, structured way of working, and focusing on secure and reliable systems.

 ## What I Learned
 * Fullstack development with React, Vue, Node.js, ASP.NET, and REST APIs